Multiple Involvement Collaborations

 Oooh, ah, ah, ah, cuckoo

-Man from manhattan, ole
+Man from Manhattan, ole

 The man with a price on his head, yeah